lqc/thinkcspy/source/conditionals.rst

         x >= y               # x is greater than or equal to y x <= y               # x is less than or equal to y

-Although these operations are probably familiar to you, the Python symbols are different from the mathematical symbols.
+Although these operations are probably familiar, the Python symbols are different from the mathematical symbols.
 A common error is to use a single equal sign (``=``) instead of a double equal sign (``==``).
 Remember that ``=`` is an assignment operator and ``==`` is a comparison operator.
 Also, there is